Why Savings Rates Are So Low in America — And What It Reveals About Consumer Debt

 This is the point at which low savings become psychologically heavy.
 The absence of reserves can be felt as personal failure, even when the person made several careful choices.
 The problem is that a tight budget turns good management into maintenance, not progress.
 The person moves a lot, but remains in the same place.

-Richard Thaler, in Mental Accounting Matters from 1999, explains that families and individuals mentally organize money into categories to track expenses, evaluate decisions, and control financial activities.
+Richard Thaler, in Mental Accounting Matters, explains that families and individuals mentally organize money into categories to track expenses, evaluate decisions, and control financial activities.
 This mental accounting can help with planning, but it also reveals how the everyday budget is lived in compartments: rent money, grocery money, card money, school money, emergency money.
 When all compartments are already occupied, saving has no practical category in which to grow.

 This logic helps explain why many women feel they “did everything right” and still accumulated nothing.
 They managed compartments.
 Protected due dates.
 Avoided deterioration.
 But they did not have enough surplus to create a new layer of security.
 The problem is not a lack of care.
 It is the lack of margin for care to become wealth.